HumaIlyas/DjangoNews/README.md

 - - -

 ### Full Testing
-#### Functionality testing
-Chrome developer tools were used throughout the project for testing and solving problems with responsiveness and style issues.

 #### Compatibility testing
 The website was tested across multiple devices such as desktop, laptops, tablets, ipads and mobiles, and browsers manually. people were asked to visit the website on a variety of devices, to setup accounts within the world news and to leave their comments and like the news.
 This feedback was very useful to determine any bugs that may have been present.